zomars/lab/content/posts/2021/audi-s4-seats-into-gti/audi-s4-seats-into-gti.md

-Last two thin black/green and brown wires coming out of the same red connector are responsible for rear passenger foot-well light and won't be used in GTI since we don't have anything to connect them too (unless you want them to work all the time when ignition is on).
+Last two thin black/green and brown wires coming out of the same red connector are responsible for rear passenger foot-well light and won't be used in GTI since we don't have anything to connect them to (unless you want them to work all the time when ignition is on).

 Since we are using Audi's internal wiring between motors and buttons we need to cut and isolate all VW seat motor power wires from the "internal" VW seat harness.